District 9: Plot

 Wikus takes refuge in District 9, finding Christopher and the spaceship's command module dropship concealed underneath his shack.
 Christopher explains that the confiscated fuel is needed to reactivate the dropship, which can then dock with the mothership.
-This would allow Christopher to rescue his people and return home, and cure Wikus with the equipment onboard.
-Encouraged by a phone call from his wife, Tania, Wikus steals powerful alien weapons from Obesandjo, a Nigerian crime lord who believes eating Wikus' alien arm will grant him alien abilities.
+This would allow Christopher to rescue his species and return home, and cure Wikus with the equipment onboard.
+Encouraged by a phone call from his wife, Tania, Wikus steals powerful alien weapons from Obasanjo, a Nigerian crime lord who believes that eating Wikus' alien arm will grant him alien abilities.

-Wikus and Christopher attack MNU and retrieve the fuel from the underground lab, where Christopher is horrified by the brutal experiments MNU has performed on his people.
-Returning to the shack, Christopher decides that he must leave Earth immediately and return with help, therefore he must postpone curing Wikus' condition.
-Enraged, Wikus knocks Christopher unconscious and attempts to fly the module to the mothership, but Venter has it shot down.
-Venter captures Wikus and Christopher, but Obesandjo's gang ambushes them and abduct Wikus.
+Wikus and Christopher attack the MNU and retrieve the fuel from the underground lab, where Christopher is horrified by the vivisections and other brutal medical experiments the MNU has performed on his species.
+Returning to the shack, Christopher decides that he must leave Earth immediately and return with help, therefore he must postpone curing Wikus's condition for up to three years.
+Unsatisfied with that answer, Wikus knocks Christopher unconscious and attempts to fly the module to the mothership, but Venter has it shot down.
+Venter captures Wikus and Christopher, but Obasanjo's gang ambushes them and abduct Wikus.

-CJ, who remained hidden in the dropship, remotely activates the mothership and a large robotic alien battle suit in Obesandjo's base.
-The suit guns down the Nigerians; Wikus enters the suit and rescues Christopher from the mercenaries.
-Heading towards the dropship, the two come under heavy fire; Wikus decides to stay behind and fend off the mercenaries, buying time for Christopher to escape, who promises to return in three years and cure Wikus.
-After all of the other mercenaries are killed, Venter finally cripples the suit, but several Prawns kill and dismember him before he can execute Wikus.
+CJ, who remained hidden in the dropship, remotely activates the mother ship and a mecha alien battle suit in Obasanjo's base.
+The mecha suit guns down the Nigerian gangsters; Wikus enters the mecha suit and attempts to escape on his own.
+However, when he overhears Venter's order to kill Christopher, Wikus has a change of heart and returns to rescue Christopher from the mercenaries.
+Heading towards the dropship, the two come under heavy fire; Wikus decides to stay behind and fend off the mercenaries, buying time for Christopher and CJ to escape.
+Christopher promises to return and cure Wikus.
+After all of the other mercenaries are killed, Venter finally cripples the mecha suit, but several Prawns kill and dismember him before he can summarily execute Wikus.
 Christopher makes it into the dropship with CJ, and the dropship is levitated via a tractor beam back into the mothership, which finally leaves Earth.

-Wikus disappears, MNU's experiments are exposed to the public, and the aliens are moved to a new camp named District 10.
+Wikus disappears, the MNU's medical experiments are exposed to the public, and the aliens are moved to a labour camp called District 10.
 Tania finds a handcrafted metal flower on her doorstep, giving her hope that Wikus is still alive.
-Wikus, now fully transformed into a Prawn, is shown in a junkyard crafting more flowers for his wife.
+Wikus, now fully transformed into a Prawn, is shown in a wrecking yard crafting more flowers for his wife.